future-wd/hugo-copyright-footer/readme.md

-# Tutorial - Getting Started with hugo and bootstrap
+# Tutorial - Copyright footer (auto year) with bootstrap 5 and hugo.

-Watch the video at <https://youtu.be/T671OzJisFs>
+Watch the video at <https://www.youtube.com/watch?v=HcyBdgJhDZI>